Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/console/subject.md

 - Switch to another subject,
 - Delete current one.

-And change subject name by click name part of header.
+And change subject name by click name part in header.